 As a runner, based on my height, weight and the fact I run upwards of 20 miles a week I should be consuming around 75g of protein a day (there are lots of ways to calculate what your personal intake should be but I used this online calculator).
 I find I often fall short of this number so looking at my diet and working out the best balance of nutrients for me is something I am working on.
 I am hoping once I have this cracked I will share more and more recipe suggestions for vegan-friendly protein packed foods like this one.

-6. You will lose nothing but giving veganism a try!
+6. Most importantly: I have lost nothing but giving veganism a try!

+..and you won’t either!
 At best you’ll love it like I do.
 At worst you won’t.
-But it’s pretty much guaranteed you’ll get something out of it…even if it’s simply that it is possible to have a tasty meal without need for animal derived ingredients – who knew!
+But it’s pretty much guaranteed you’ll get something out of it…even if it’s simply the knowledge that it is possible to have a tasty meal without need for animal derived ingredients – who knew!